gNahcab/datamodel-hcl/README.md

     de = "pagination"
     fr = "pagination"
   }
+  gui_element = "Simpletext"
 }
 ```
-- gui_element: only necessary for object "TextValue" ('Simpletext', 'Textarea', 'Richtext'), "IntValue" or "DecimalValue" (both 'Simpletext' or 'Spinbox')
+- gui_element: only necessary for object "TextValue" ('Simpletext', 'Textarea', 'Richtext'), "IntValue" or "DecimalValue" (both 'Simpletext' or 'Spinbox').
+In other cases it can be deleted

+ <mark>important</mark>: some adjustments have to be made, gui_element is ignored at the moment.

 ##### resources
 - every resource consists of:
 <ol style="padding-left: 40px">